dreamcatcher-tech/network/Inbox/2024-05-29 1255 project management using AI to write updates.md

 Track what critical information was stated when, keep track of expectations too - as in predictions and likelihoods.
 Track others on their statements too.

 Have a predictions market where the AI places bets, but humans can place bets too.

+Stakeholders can indicate what they are interested in, and state their goals.
+Then progress towards these goals can be evaluated any time there is new comms.
+So when a vendor agrees to make a software change, then this would indicate progress towards a specific goal.
+This is done in the heads of all participants normally.
+Throw up a red flag when something bad happens towards a goal.